Earth of Desire

 “Don’t worry!”
 Galaxy exclaimed.
 “Don’t worry, I promise.
 I can stay out of your head really easily, but sometimes I can’t help hearing what others are thinking.”
 She looked at the endless shelves of bookshelves.
 “I can see the future, though, and that’s how I knew about you, and—I know lots of other things.”

 Wow.
 That makes sense, how she knew my name and everything.
 But seeing the future and the inside thoughts of other people?
 It would seem fun and cool at first, but sometimes people think very disturbing things, and seeing the very dangerous things in the future and what people think….that can’t be easy for her.
-I wonder how she’s this bubbly and excited, knowing all of these things.
+I wonder how she’s this bubbly and excited, knowing all of those things.

 Galaxy was looking at him intently.
 She uprighted herself with an apologetic expression.
 “Sorry,” she said.
 “I couldn’t help hearing that, but I understand.
 You’re right, some things I see are pretty dang scary, but I know we can do this and we can prevent all of the bad things from happening.
 Right?”